Permutation-Avoiding FFT-Based Convolution: Discussion

-This formulation demonstrates that, upon introducing an offline filter permutation, the prime factor FFT-based convolution can be performed using only two permutations---$\Gamma_\rho^T$ before and $\Gamma_\rho$ after the core computation---instead of four, thus enabling permutation-avoiding acceleration.
+This formulation demonstrates that, the prime factor FFT-based convolution can be performed using only three permutations, $\Gamma_\rho^T$ for the forward transforms, and $\Gamma_\rho$ for the backward transform, instead of six, thus enabling some acceleration through permutation-avoidance.
 Note that these observations generalize directly to multi-dimensional prime factor FFTs.